rootCircle/Zoom-AutoRecorder/README.md

 - Since recording through Linux is through Software Encoding, users may notice high CPU usage of OBS Studio.
 To fix it user may follow steps given in comments of main.py file.

 ### Build an executable
-- You can build your own executable by using pyinstaller, nuitka or any other [compiler](https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer_comparisons.html) that you like.
+- You can build your own executable by using pyinstaller, Nuitka or any other [compiler](https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer_comparisons.html) that you like.
-- First install all required python libraries as per fourth point given in the [instructions](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements).
+- First install all required python libraries as per 4th point given in the [instructions](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements).
 - Then install your favourite compiler using their documentation.
      - For pyinstaller use ```pip3 install pyinstaller``` or ```pip install pyinstaller```
-     - For nuitka use ```pip3 install nuitka``` or ```pip install nuitka``` and then you need a [C compiler](https://nuitka.net/doc/user-manual.html#requirements) which is automatically downloaded on first run if absent.
+     - For Nuitka use ```pip3 install nuitka``` or ```pip install nuitka``` and then you need a [C compiler](https://nuitka.net/doc/user-manual.html#requirements) which will be automatically downloaded on first run, if absent.
-- Open the Code directory in the File Explorer and open window powershell or terminal and run the given commands.
+- Open the Code directory in the File Explorer and open window powershell or terminal at that location and run the given commands.
      - UNIX based Systems(Linux,MacOS etc)
           ```markdown
           pyinstaller --noconsole --windowed --add-data "data:data" -i"data/icon.ico" --collect-submodules PIL main.py